Families of Symmetries and the Hydrogen Atom: Introduction

-We can now exploit results of Kodaira \cite{Kodaira49} that were used by him for closely related purposes in scattering theory, including his confirmation of Heisenberg's discovery \cite{Heisenberg43a,Heisenberg43b,Heisenberg44} that the negative spectrum of the Schr\"o\-dinger operator is determined by scattering data associated to the positive spectrum.
-In effect, Kodaira showed this:
+Now, let us say that a family $\{ V_E\} _{E \notin \Spec (H)}$ of eigenfunctions in the spaces $\Sol_\infty (E)$ is of \emph{Kodaira type} if its Wronskian pairing with any algebraic section of $\RegSolFam$ is polynomial in $E$.
+Such a family determines, and is determined by, an algebraic section of the family $\SingSolFam$.

-\begin{theorem}[See Section~\ref{sec-resolvents}] Let $G \in \SingSolFam$, and let $V$ be the unique lifted family of eigenfunctions that is defined over the complement of the spectrum of $H$, as above.
-If $E>0$, then the limits
+The following is a variation on a result used by Kodaira \cite{Kodaira49} to confirm Heisenberg's discovery \cite{Heisenberg43a,Heisenberg43b,Heisenberg44} that the negative spectrum of the Schr\"o\-dinger operator is determined by scattering data associated to the positive spectrum.
+Kodaira's result is an instance of the \emph{limiting absorption principle} in scattering theory.